rohith-korukonda/Pneumonia-xray-classification/README.md

 # Pneumonia-xray-classification

-Basic visulization and classification using tensorflow
+Basic visualization and classification using tensorflow

 ## Executing the project: